Home / Blog / Structured Data for SEO: The Complete Guide (With Tools)

 Schema types Google supports for rich results

 • Article: Headline, image, date, author.
+Essential blog structured data for news and editorial pages.

 • Product: Price, availability, ratings.